 Lorne Michaels biography

-Michaels founded his production company, Broadway Video, in 1979.
-The company produced such shows as Kids in the Hall, as well as films based on SNL sketch acts like Wayne's World and Tommy Boy.
-Michaels is also the executive producer of NBC's Late Night with Conan O'Brien.
+Lorne Michaels founded his production company, Broadway Video, in 1979.
+The company is known for producing such shows as Kids in the Hall, as well as films based on SNL sketch acts like Wayne's World and Tommy Boy.

-Michaels was married to Rosie Schuster from 1973 to 1980 and to Susan Forristal from 1984 to 1987.
-In 1999, he married Alice Barry with whom he has three children.
+Michaels is good friends with Paul McCartney, Paul Simon and Steve Martin.
+He was married to Rosie Schuster from 1973 to 1980, and to Susan Forristal from 1984 to 1987.
+In 1999, Michaels married Alice Barry, with whom he has three children.